AeonCypher/Colophon/README.md

 When practical, behavior that is documented and working should receive a deprecation path before removal.
 Clearly broken, unsafe, or previously undocumented behavior may be fixed directly.

 # Authorship

-Initial Authors are a join collaboration between Shea Valentine and Aeon Cypher.
+Authors: Shea Valentine, Aeon Cypher.
+Aeon Cypher is a pseudonymous contributor who wishes to keep her identity private.